 The 1st Evaluation & Treatment Appointment

-If you are considering visiting Dr. Johnson in Southern California to have your eye floaters evaluated and possibly treated, here are some guidelines that will hopefully answer most of the questions you may have and some questions you didn’t realize that you had.
+If you are considering visiting Dr. Johnson in the Dallas - Ft.
+Worth, Texas area to have your eye floaters evaluated and possibly treated, here are some guidelines that will hopefully answer most of the questions you may have and some questions you didn’t realize that you had.

-We use an answering / scheduling service that is local, but off site.
-We do not employ a receptionist.
-We have specifically instructed the answering service NOT to answer any technical or medical questions about eligibility for treatment, fees, insurance, etc. If there are any questions that are not answered here in the web site please email Dr. Johnson.
+We no longer use an answering / scheduling service to answer incoming calls.
+We had used one for years and they were pleasant, but because of the employee turnover and general lack of quality control, we were forced to discontinue the service.
+If there are any questions that are not answered here in the web site please email Dr. Johnson.
 He will make an effort to return to call or email in a timely fashion, but depending on the schedule and other concerns, it may be delayed.
-If it is more time sensitive or urgent, call the main office number and have the answering service staff relay that to Dr. Johnson.

 Dr. Johnson cannot predict in advance if your floaters can be safely treated.